-Joint contracture splinting is used to treat reduced mobility and range of motion in joints.
-Joint contracture splints allow for overpressure to a joint at the limit of its range of motion.
+Joint stiffness splinting is used to treat reduced mobility and range of motion in joints.
+Joint stiffness splints allow for overpressure to a joint at the limit of its range of motion.
 This can encourage greater extension or flexion depending on the case.
-JC splinting may be used for patients with limited ROM due to orthopedic or neurological conditions such as: joint replacement, post-surgery joint stiffness, trauma, or ligament/tendon repairs.
+ROM splinting may be used for patients with limited ROM due to orthopedic or neurological conditions such as: joint replacement, post-surgery joint stiffness, trauma, or ligament/tendon repairs.

 Static Progressive Splinting

 Using a static progressive splint, the joint is brought to a pain-free stretched position and held there for several minutes, to allow for the surrounding tissues to relax and lengthen.
 This stretching technique safely and efficiently restores normal length to shortened tissues surrounding a joint, allowing for motion and use when stiffness develops after injury.

 Dynamic splints use a tension spring that is integrated into a brace.
 The spring provides mild, long duration stress on the restricted joint to facilitate tissue remodeling.
 The tension spring can be adjusted for more or less tension to achieve range of motion goals with less pain.